CesiumGS/3d-tiles/README.md

 <p align="center">
   <img src="figures/childBoundingSphere.jpg" /><br />
   Bounding spheres for the four child tiles.
-The child's content are completely inside the parent's bounding volume, but the child's bounding volumes are not since they not tightly fit.
+The children's content are completely inside the parent's bounding volume, but the children's bounding volumes are not since they are not tightly fit.
 </p>

 ### Creating spatial data structures